 magento backup and restore

 Whether you’re an experienced store owner or a newbie, by now you should’ve already come to terms with having to create backups before each small or significant website modification (e.g., Magento backup and restore).
+For general guidance on getting started, explore our guide on how to start work with Cart2Cart.
 It is, in fact, a rule of proper website management.
+To minimize issues, learn how to prepare your source store for migration.
 For successful platform transitions, review our Universal eCommerce Migration Checklist.

 Table of Contents: